snikket-im/snikket-server/docs/advanced/config.md

 The time (in seconds) for which the web portal will allow avatars to be cached by browsers.

+### `SNIKKET_PROXY65_PORT`

+The port to use for the internal file transfer proxy (used for transferring large files).
+Defaults to port 5000, but can be changed if something else is using this port (the apps will automatically discover the configured port).
+Don't forget to update your firewall rules if you change this.

 ## Advanced Configuration Reference

 It should generally not be necessary to use the options in this section.
 These